11 May The Important Role of Reliable Connectivity in the Fast-Food Industry

 Using the normal mobile networks with 3G data connectivity could simply not provide KFC with reliable communication for the point-of-sale services.
 The poor 3G communication was leading to revenue loss and customer frustrations, which simply could not be afforded anymore.

-As an FNB certified solution, the end-to-end satellite and wireless network is fully compliant with all current financial security requirements.
-In addition, Q-KON provides FNB with on-site and remote support to ensure continued business operation anywhere in South Africa.
+As a leading bank-certified solution, the end-to-end satellite and wireless network is fully compliant with all current financial security requirements.
+In addition, Q-KON provides a leading bank with on-site and remote support to ensure continued business operation anywhere in Southern Africa.